fatinahrm/Fake-Attack-Speed/README.md

 Only working in TeraToolbox.<br/><br/>

 Why the code so confusing?<br/>
-The code got envrypt since its still developed so it prevent you from messing up and prevent someone to stole it!<br/><br/>
+The code got encrypted since its still developed so it prevent you from messing up and prevent someone to stole it!<br/><br/>

 ![Image description](https://github.com/fatinahrm/image/blob/master/Capture1.PNG)
 <br/>You will see many notification in your console each time using skill, just ignore it.<br/>